Knight Free Expression Research Series – Knight Foundation

 Findings from our Latest Research

 The KFX research series has grown into a robust body of work, illuminating longitudinal trends in attitudes toward free speech issues.
 With a focus on understanding high school and college students’ views of the First Amendment, this research provides policymakers and education leaders with insights to inform their campus environments and prepare the next generation to actively participate in our democracy.
-Below we have included key findings from our latest research:
+It also offers insights into the future attitudes around this important topic.

 There is steady support for the First Amendment among students and teachers since we began this research in 2004.
 Students and teachers overwhelmingly agree that people should be allowed to express unpopular opinions, a finding that has been consistent for nearly two decades.
 Importantly, education on the First Amendment is directly correlated to student support for free speech.
 That said, less than 60% of students support news organizations publishing without government censorship.